peyton/MOOMaskedIconView/README.md

     [button setImage:[iconView renderHighlightedImage] forState:UIControlStateHighlighted];
     [self.view addSubview:button];

 For more examples, check out the [Demo Project](https://github.com/peyton/MOOMaskedIconView/tree/master/Demo%20Project).

-For the full list of styleable properties, scroll through the [header](https://github.com/peyton/MOOMaskedIconView/blob/master/MOOMaskedIconView/MOOMaskedIconView.h).
+For the full list of styleable properties, see [MOOMaskedIconViewStyles](http://peytn.com/MOOMaskedIconView/html/Protocols/MOOMaskedIconViewStyles.html).

+For information on reusable styles, caching, and other advanced topics, see [*Advanced Use*](https://github.com/peyton/MOOMaskedIconView/wiki/Advanced-Use).

 #How to install
 -----------